devanpellow/universal-search-seapoint/README.md

 ### Next Steps / Future Improvements:

+- I would like to extract this component to some sort of design system so that it could be reusable across the application.
+For instance, logged in users might use the current implmenation but if we had pulic documentation for our APIs we could reuse the universal search for APIs.
+I would have to make the SearchProvider accept a search function, instead of having a hard-coded `searchEntities` function.
 - Presist hint when prefix is being typed so users can see the hint while typing the prefix.
 - Add search by `id` to the search entities function.
 - Along with the hint, I would like to add query suggestions as the user types.
 Similar to how I have it in the no results state.